Feature Matrix

 Common Questions

-A: No. Slab has zero AI capabilities—no AI writing assistance, no chatbot, no smart search, and no automated content suggestions.
-This represents a significant gap compared to Guru's Knowledge Agents (Chat, Research, MCP Server) and is a major limitation in 2025 when AI-powered knowledge management has become standard for enterprise teams.
+A: No. As of 2026, Slab has zero AI features — no writing assistance, no smart search, no chatbot, and no auto-translation.
+This is a significant gap compared to Guru, which offers Knowledge Agents (Chat, Research, MCP Server) and 50+ language translation.
+For teams that need AI-assisted knowledge management, Slab is simply not in the running.

-Q: Can I use Guru or Slab to deliver documentation to external clients?
+Q: Can Guru deliver documentation to external clients or customers?

 Q: Is there a better alternative to both Guru and Slab?